NethServer/docs/administrator-manual/en/web_server.rst

 .. warning:

-    If the certificate does not include the web site name, web clients will reject to open the web site.
+    If the certificate does not include the web site name, web clients will refuse to open the web site.

 It is not possible to select the certificate if the rule matches a **resource